 This course covers a range of issues of interest to high school teachers of AP, honors, or accelerated classes in American politics and government.
-The morning session focuses on substantive content for classes on American politics, covering elections (both congressional and presidential), the media, public opinion, and public policy, with a focus on economic policy making.
-The afternoon session discusses how to utilize various policy simulations, how to structure classroom debates on various “hot button” political issues, how to prepare your students for the AP exam (including going over the most recent exam), and how to provide hands on exercises involving data searches of various governmental and political Web sites.
+The morning sessions focus on substantive content for classes on American politics, covering elections (both congressional and presidential), the media, public opinion, and public policy, with a focus on economic policy making.
+The afternoon sessions will include discussions on how to utilize various policy simulations, how to structure classroom debates on various “hot button” political issues, how to prepare your students for the AP exam (including going over the most recent exam), and how to provide hands on exercises involving data searches of various governmental and political Web sites.

 David Canon, Ph.D.